awsstudygroup/Stock-Analysis-Agent-with-Amazon-Bedrock/README.md

 # Stock Analysis Assistant

 ## Overview
 This project is a simple demonstration of Amazon Bedrock and the Anthropic Claude 3 Sonnet model integrated with Langchain and Streamlit.
+It aims to provide insights and analysis of stock data using advanced AI capabilities.
 For more details, please refer to the following links:
 - [Amazon Bedrock](https://aws.amazon.com/bedrock/)
 - [Claude 3](https://www.anthropic.com/news/claude-3-family)